-Welcome to Sydney District 4x4 Club
+Welcome to Sydney District 4×4 Club

-The club was formed 20 years ago to promote safe and friendly 4x4 driving around Australia.
+The club was formed 20 years ago to promote safe and friendly 4×4 driving around Australia.
 Over the years the club has developed an efficient and well trained Driver Training Unit to help members learn the skills required to enjoy their vehicles in a manner that will enhance enjoyment and minimise damage to not only the vehicle but also the wonderful country we are driving in.

-Australian Hotel & Brewery, 350 Annangrove Rd, Rouse Hill, NSW 2155 on the 3rd Monday of the month at 7.30pm we have members from the Hills, Hawkesbury and across the Sydney basin who enjoy what the club has to offer and the company of other members.
+The club holds monthly meetings at the Australian Hotel & Brewery, 350 Annangrove Rd, Rouse Hill, NSW 2155 on the 3rd Monday of the month at 7.30pm we have members from the Hills, Hawkesbury and across the Sydney basin who enjoy what the club has to offer and the company of other members.

-At Sydney District 4x4 Club the number one rule is safety.
+At Sydney District 4×4 Club the number one rule is safety.
 The trainers and trip leaders care about your safety and that of the general public.
 Under no circumstances will a member be allowed to participate in any event if they are impaired in any way.
 The trainers and trip leaders are always on the lookout for any damage to a members vehicle that may make their vehicle unsafe.

 The club is very aware of its position within the community and over the years has taken part in many community activities.
-These have included
+These have included: